Explore Shell's career opportunities and discover how you can make an impact with Shell.

-Individuals who voluntarily left Shell employment for personal or professional reasons will be able to apply for the programme in line with the Shell rehiring policy.
+Individuals who resigned from Shell employment for personal or professional reasons will be able to apply for the programme in line with the Shell rehiring policy.
 In the event you are unsure please contact out recruitment partner Inclusivity.

-All participants in the programme for the pilot year will be engaged as contractors for the duration of the programme via one of our recruitment agencies and rewarded in line with our contractor management standards.
+All participants in the programme will be engaged as Contractors for the duration of the programme via one of our recruitment agencies and rewarded in line with our contractor management standards.
 Payments to participants for work performed will be paid by the agency.
 Participants will not be employed by any Shell Group Company.

 Shell will pay an agreed contractor day rate to the agency engaging the participant to compensate for work provided, aligned with the market rate for the role they will be performing.
 These day rates will include provision for leave, pension and benefits in line with the applicable legislation.